 - Secure the vehicle so that it will not roll once the parking brakes are released.

 - Enter the vehicle and close the driver's door.

 - Without pressing the brake pedal, press the START button.
-If your car doesn't have the START button, turn the key in the ignition one click.
-Ignition should be in what is known as Position I. Dashboard lights up, but warning lights should not be on.
+If your car doesn't have the START button, turn the key in the ignition with one click.
+Ignition should be known as Position I. Dashboard lights up, but warning lights should not be on.

 - Press and hold the Phone button and the OK button on the steering wheel for about 5 seconds.

 - The service menu will display on the dashboard.
 Scroll down to Brake Pad Replace, then press OK.

 - Press OK to move to Fitting Position.
 You should hear the parking brakes move to the service position.

 - Service the rear brake pads.
 Once you are done with the service, press OK to reset the parking brake.